 There’s a bit of confusion when it comes to who actually voiced God in the film.
 Wikipedia officially credits Charlton Heston (Moses) as the voice of God at the burning bush, although he was uncredited.
-DeMille’s publicist and biographer, Donald Hayne, confirmed this but said that he [Hayne] provided the voice of God giving the Ten Commandments.
+DeMille’s publicist and biographer, Donald Hayne, confirmed this but said that he [Hayne] provided the voice of God giving the Ten Commandments to Moses.

 3. The Red Sea was actually Jello

-The scene of the parting of the Red Sea was achieved by using large dunk tanks flooded with Jello.
+The scene of the parting of the Red Sea — so incredibly stunning to audiences at the time — was achieved by using large dunk tanks flooded with Jello.
 The film was then shown in reverse to achieve the illusion of the sea being ‘parted’.
 Gelatin was added to the tanks to give the water a sea-like consistency!

 4. Charlton Heston’s son was the infant Moses